 Presentation – 50 Points

 On the day of your presentation, you will show your video advertisement and your print advertisement to the class.
 You will then explain the reasoning behind your campaign using three textual evidence chunks (main idea, textual evidence, analysis) from each text.
-Your presentation grade will reflect your ability to use textual evidence from both texts to support your campaign slogan.
+Your presentation grade will reflect your ability to use textual evidence from all three texts to support your campaign slogan.
 Each presentation will be approximately 5 to 7 minutes.

 - Video Advertisement – Embedded in presentation, or link included in presentation.

 - Print Advertisement – image included in presentation.

 - Common Theme -> Slogan – How does your slogan reflect the common theme?
 Be prepared to explain during your presentation.

 - Three Textual Evidence Chunks – To Kill A Mockingbird (include the theme on each slide)

 - Three Textual Evidence Chunks – The Things They Carried